ritamk/AutoInsta/README.md

 	<li><i>comment(text)</i></li>
 	This function comments on pop-up posts.
 It takes a parameter: text, this is the text that is commented on a post.
 In a video, the function behaves abnormally.
 It waits at least 2 seconds before doing so.
 If it can't locate the commenting interface, it forfeits the action.
 	<li><i>postSelect()</i></li>
-	This function selects posts and presents them in a pop-up format from profile/explore/tag pages to help other functions interact with the post.
-It waits 1 second before doing so.
-If it can't locate the post, it forfeits the action.
-	<li><i>next()</i></li>
-	This function clicks the next button next to a pop-up post.
-It waits 1 second before doing so.
-It returns 0 if it is able to find and click the button, otherwise it returns 1 and forfeits the action.
-	<li><i>prev()</i></li>
-	This function clicks the previous button next to a pop-up post.
-It waits 1 second before doing so.
-It returns 0 if it is able to find and click the button, otherwise it returns 1 and forfeits the action.
-	<li><i>close()</i></li>
-	This function close the previous of a pop-up post.
-It waits 1 second before doing so.
-If it can't locate the closing button, it forfeits the action.
-	<li><i>scroll(dir)</i></li>
-	This function scrolls instagram.
-It takes one parameter: dir, if the user wants to go to the top, then they must mention top as the value of the dir parameter.
-Otherwise the function simply scrolls 400 pixels downwards.
-It waits 1 second before doing so.
-	<li><i>postCount()</i></li>
-	This function returns the number of posts that an account has.
-It waits 1 second before doing so.
-	<li><i>postSelect()</i></li>
 	This function selects the first post in any account and opens it in pop-up mode.
 It waits 1 second before doing so.
 If it can't locate the element, it forfeits the action.
 	<li><i>expSelect()</i></li>
 	This function selects the first post in the explore page and opens it in pop-up mode.
 It waits 2 seconds before doing so.